 Peace are the poster-boys for B-Town, West Madlands, or whatever the kids are calling it these days; it’s the most exciting music scene in the UK.
 And for that there’s good reason: fusing indie with everything from baggy and britpop to psychedelia, grunge and pop and making it sound as almost indescribably good as they do sets them well ahead of the rest of the pack.
 Following on from last year’s acclaimed EP Delicious, In Love, like many of the best debuts, is as much an amalgamation of their record collection and revivalism of their favourite eras as it is a modern record that sounds distinctly 2013.

 Much of this is indebted to Jim Abbiss’ production.
-Much like he did for Arctic Monkeys on their debut, he captures all of the radiant, vibrant charisma that makes Peace unique – their live shows, for example, are characterised by hordes of zealous teenagers dripping in denim – by meshing all the styles and influences together to create an effortless, concise fluidity without a sense of turgid discordancy.
+Much like he did for Arctic Monkeys on their debut, he captures all of the radiant, vibrant charisma that makes Peace unique – their live shows, for example, are characterised by hordes of zealous teenagers dripping in denim – by meshing the styles and influences together to create an effortlessly personable, organic fluidity without much of a whiff of staleness.
 Grounded in indie rock sensibilities, the Reni-influenced drum beats, languid guitar squalls and sultry, nonchalant vocals that crop up throughout most commonly recall The Stone Roses’ jangly groove and Leisure-era Blur, but remain impossible to wholly pigeonhole – they’re an impressively diverse bunch.

-Whether it’s on the marauding Foalsian techno-guitar jaunts of ‘Wraith’ or the writhing guitar pop of ‘Toxic’, Harrison Koisser’s vocals are never less than assured and evocative in delivering his ambiguously delicious lyrics (“you’re like a poison, you linger in my lungs”), matched only by the spidery guitar lines offered by Doug Castle.
-On ‘Delicious’ his screeching riff consumes the percussion of the bridge and transforms the song into a face-melting beast by the time the chorus hits, but he strays a few notes too close to Coxon’s indelible riff for ‘There’s No Other Way’ on ‘Waste of Paint’ – one minor misstep that takes nothing away from the residual danceability of the Hacienda aura.
+Whether it’s on the marauding Foalsian techno-guitar jaunts of ‘Wraith’ or the writhing guitar pop of ‘Toxic’, Harrison Koisser’s vocals are never less than assured, evocative and endlessly endearing in delivering his ambiguously delicious lyrics (see: “you’re like a poison, you linger in my lungs”), matched only by the spidery guitar lines offered by Doug Castle.
+On ‘Delicious’ his screeching riff consumes the percussion of the bridge and transforms the song into a face-melting beast by the time the chorus hits, but he strays a few notes too close to Coxon’s indelible riff for ‘There’s No Other Way’ on ‘Waste of Paint’ – one minor misstep that takes nothing away from the residual danceability of the Manc aura.

-For better or for worse, if In Love achieves one thing it’s ensuring that Peace are going to be inescapable this year, because this is simply a masterclass in using your idol’s ideas to enhance your own in a way that hasn’t been seen since Primal Scream blended rock’s past, present and future with Screamadelica.
-But, for all the adoration and homages to their heroes, they at least go on to prove one of them wrong: all you need is Peace and In Love.
+For better or for worse, if In Love achieves one thing it’s ensuring that Peace are going to be inescapable this year, because this is simply a masterclass in using your idol’s ideas to enhance your own, in a way that hasn’t been seen since Primal Scream blended rock’s past, present and future with Screamadelica.
+But, for all the adoration and cues to their heroes, they at least go on to prove one of them wrong: all you need isn’t love, it’s IN LOVE.